some background

 presidential election, he also challenged us and had high expectations of his

 students.”
 “Very positive attitude and motivated us every class meeting.”
-“Made us think – that’s a good thing J” “The instructor’s style is
+“Made us think – that’s a good thing J” “The

-very unique.
-He is always looking for
+instructor’s style is very unique.
+He is

-been challenging and fun.
-He makes us
+“The assignments have been challenging and fun.

-look forward to seeing if our answers or assumptions were right or wrong.”
-My scholarship on engagement and my ability
+He makes us look forward to seeing if our answers or assumptions were

-to write curriculum informed by the latest education research recommendations
+engagement and my ability to write curriculum informed by the latest education

-has led to major textbook writing projects, as noted in the scholarship
+research recommendations has led to major textbook writing projects, as

-section of this webpage.
+noted in the scholarship section of this webpage.

-teaching innovations have resulted in
+My teaching innovations have resulted in recognitions from my

-recognitions from my institution and beyond.
-I was selected to serve as AASU's 2001
+institution and beyond.
+I was selected

-university-wide Arthur M. Gignilliat, Jr. Professor (AASU’s premier
+to serve as AASU's 2001 university-wide Arthur M. Gignilliat, Jr.

-competitive faculty development award for innovative teaching).
-And I was
+Professor (AASU’s premier competitive faculty development award for

-selected as an IMPACT
+innovative teaching).
+And I was selected as an IMPACT Fellow for

-Fellow for the 2005-06 school year under the NSF ADVANCE Institutional
+the 2005-06 school year under the NSF ADVANCE Institutional

 Transformation for Faculty Diversity grant at UTEP to play a leadership